annieversary/bad-optics/README.md

 it does *not* implement the operators, as it's not really a thing we can do in rust

+you will need nightly for this library to work, as it uses a bunch of unstable features. they're technically not *critical*, but i think not having them reduces the ergonomics too much

-does bringing lenses into rust actually make sense? probably not, but it was fun to implement
+does bringing lenses into rust actually make sense? probably not, but it was fun to implement so who can say

 ## example